iuscommunity/sphinx_iuscommunity/_rst/IUSDeveloperGuide.rst

 This article outlines the basics of RPM packaging guidelines for IUS.
 It is a work in progress.
-If you need help on how to configure a local build system see Configuring a Dedicated RPM Development Box.
+If you need help on how to configure a local build system see :ref:`Configuring a Dedicated RPM Development Box`.

 Package Guidelines
 ==================

 The following outlines standard guidelines that packaging developers should follow when creating and working with packages for IUS.
-In general we attempt to follow the Fedora Packaging Guidelines where possible, which should be a starting point for anyone just getting into packaging.
+In general we attempt to follow the `Fedora Packaging Guidelines`_ where possible, which should be a starting point for anyone just getting into packaging.

 Package Categories